Ali1602-o/landing-page/README.md

 # EasyPay Landing Page
-A Landing page project created in The Odin Project
+A Simple Landing page project created in The Odin Project